azrael783/tor-socks-proxy/README.md

 Jan 31 21:15:32.000 [notice] Bootstrapped 100%: Done
 ```

 3. Configure your browser to use SOCKS5 proxy with the IP where the container is running.
+In Firefox for example go to Settings --> Network Settings

+picture

+4. Check if tor works correctly using [this](https://check.torproject.org/?lang=de) website.

+5. If you don't want to use the proxy anymore, stop the container with `docker stop tor-socks-proxy` and don't forget to reset the proxy settings in your browser or use another without the proxy setting.

+6. If you want to reuse the proxy, start it with `docker start tor-socks-proxy`